World class mental health research covering everything from early intervention to management

 Find out who we are and why we do what we do

-A mobile-based app designed for Australian adults to help monitor and manage their depression or anxiety discreetly.
+A free mobile app designed for Australian adults to check and monitor their mental health and wellbeing status.

 SPARK is an inspiring positive psychology mobile application currently in development that can help you discover your core values and learn how to improve your wellbeing by living authentically to these values.